 There are reports that indicate a waitress at a local diner may have seen Jane and an unidentified male eating there the night before her body was found.
 The FBI has posted a composite of a person of interest in this case, along with a description of the vehicle he may have been operating.
 It is also reported that some truck drivers thought they saw Jane hitch hiking in the area the day before.

 In 2006, Jane’s clothing was tested by Texas A&M University to determine what type of pollen traces were present.
 The tests concluded that the pollen on Jane’s clothing could be found in several geographical regions, including parts of Mexico, south Texas and Florida, three regions of California, and the University of Arizona and Arizona State University.
 Based on these findings, the investigators believe she may have originated from the Southwest.

 Along with the pollen tests, DNA extraction was preformed on Jane’s body.
 This process could help identify her through potential living relatives.

 Jane was laid to rest in a Dansville, New York cemetery with the following inscription on her gravestone; “Lest we forget an unidentified girl.
 November 9, 1979.
 And flights of angels sing thee to thy rest.”

 I would like to believe that this case can still be solved, and I believe all of you can help by tweeting this story, sharing it on Facebook, and/or re-blogging it.

 33 years is long enough - it’s time to find out the who, what, where, when, why and how.

 Note – The images and information related to this case are from various web sources, including The Doe Network, Wikipedia, Livingston County Sheriff’s Office, the FBI, and the blog – Kidnapping, Murder and Mayhem.

-If you have information you would like to pass on regarding the identity of Jane, information regarding the crime, or the person of interest in this case, please contact the Livingston County Sheriff’s Office at (585)243-7100.
+If you have information that you would like to pass on regarding the identity of Jane, information regarding the crime itself, or the person of interest in this case, please contact the Livingston County Sheriff’s Office at (585)243-7100.